jmainhard/canchapp-uxd/README.md

 ![UxPersona](deliverables/UxPersona.png)

-According to the ux person we define the customer journey map as a projection of what is going to happen during the usage of the app.
+According to the UX Persona we define the customer journey map as a projection of what is going to happen during the usage of the app.

 ![CJM](deliverables/CJM.png)

 We define how to meet the strategic objectives defined in the previous section.
 These are converted into requirements through the benchmark canvas.